Seven Sisters

 Park History

-Seven Sisters was designated as part of a National Nature Reserve to protect the undeveloped chalk cliff coastline and its exceptional chalk grassland flora.
-Natural England manages the reserve alongside the South Downs National Park Authority, which encompasses the wider landscape.
+Seven Sisters National Nature Reserve was declared on 18 February 2026, expanding and renaming the former Lullington Heath National Nature Reserve to create a much larger landscape-scale protected area stretching from Seaford to Eastbourne.
+[1] The reserve is managed through a partnership of eight organizations: Natural England, Forestry England, the National Trust, Sussex Wildlife Trust, South Downs National Park Authority, South East Water, Eastbourne Borough Council, and Seaford Town Council.
 The refusal to protect the cliffs from erosion through sea defenses has been a deliberate policy, allowing natural coastal processes to maintain the cliff freshness and geological interest.
-The Seven Sisters Country Park adjacent to the reserve provides visitor infrastructure and interpretation, complementing the conservation focus of the NNR.
+The Seven Sisters Country Park, covering 280 hectares adjacent to the reserve, provides visitor infrastructure and interpretation complementing the conservation focus of the wider NNR.

 Major Trails And Attractions